+So many of us choose to work from home but now many of us are finding ourselves in an unexpected work from home situation.
 While I love the perks of working from home, there are major downsides too.
 The balance between work and life is not always easy, especially when you are trying to stay productive and meet deadlines.
-This is why it is very important to create a work at home schedule and save your sanity.
+This is why it is very important to create a work at home schedule that works for you and save your sanity.

 (This post may contain affiliate links.
 What does that mean to you?
 Well, if you click on a product and make a purchase, I may receive some compensation at NO charge to you.
-If you want to read the boring stuff from my full disclosure can be found here.)
+If you want to read the boring stuff, my full disclosure can be found here.)

 For a very long time, the freedom from the walls of an office space and the flexibility of hours called my name.
 That is until I actually started working from home.
 BAM!
 That’s when the stress of the balancing act of work, home, and life set in.
 Yes, the balancing act is stressful for so many reasons.